Japan manufacturers' mood points to moderate economic recovery: Reuters Tankan

 The BOJ stuck to its massive monetary stimulus at a policy review on Tuesday.
 It trimmed its economic growth forecast for this fiscal year as exports remain weak and household spending tumbled after the sales tax rise.

-The bank's nine-member board maintained its inflation projections and stuck to their view that the economy would continue recovering moderately as the impact of the tax rise faded.
+The bank's nine-member board maintained its inflation projections and stuck to the view the economy would continue recovering moderately as the impact of the tax rise faded.

 (Editing by Eric Meijer)